4141done/talks-njs_for_fun/README.md

 This repository consists of three projects all of which illustrate different usages of njs.

 ### Precious Poetry
-Gate access to some beatiful poetry by using njs to call a public weather API and deny users in sunny areas.
+Gate access to some beautiful poetry by using njs to call a public weather API and deny users in sunny areas.

 See the [README](precious_poetry/README.md) for more details on running the project